Yeb02/RECURSIVE_NODES/README.md

 <p align="center">
   <img src="Capture.PNG">
 </p>
-<em>Visualization of one network.
-The numbers inside circles correspond to the node 'Node n°X'.</em>
+<em>Obsolete visual</em>

 &nbsp;
-##### KNOWN BUGS: None, but partial evaluation and gradient guided mutations are for now incompatible and will cause a crash.
+##### KNOWN BUGS: Stable, BUT   partial evaluation and gradient guided mutations are for now incompatible and will cause a crash.
+If you do not have a rocketSim install you may want to exclude rocketSim.h and rocketSim.cpp from the solution.
+And Release and Debug have wildly different performance, to be investigated.
 ##### IN PROGRESS: feed forward DNN memory with inline gradient descent.
 ##### TODO: New visuals.
 Heap defragmentation.
 GPU port only when sufficient gains.
 &nbsp;